abreham-g/Telecom-Data-Analysis/README.md

 # Tellcom-Data-Analysis
 # User Overview analysis
-For the actual telecom dataset, we are expected to conduct a full User Overview analysis & the following sub-tasks are your guidance:
+For the actual telecom dataset, we are expected to conduct a full User Overview analysis & the following sub-tasks as guidance:

     - we Start by identifying the top 10 handsets used by the customers.
     - Then, identifying the top 3 handset manufacturers